hans-robot/elfin_robot/README.md

 $ roslaunch elfin_robot_bringup elfin3_bringup.launch
 ```

 Bring up the hardware of Elfin.
 Before bringing up the hardware, you should setup Linux with PREEMPT_RT properly.
 There is a [tutorial](https://wiki.linuxfoundation.org/realtime/documentation/howto/applications/preemptrt_setup).
 There are two versions of elfin EtherCAT slaves.
-Please bring up the hardware accordingly.**The current branch is applicable to models with bus end shapes.
+Please bring up the hardware accordingly.**The current branch is applicable to models with 485 end shapes.
 Please refer to the last column of this article to distinguish between bus end and 485 end.**

 ```sh
 $ sudo chrt 10 bash